hhobson/trustpilot-reviews-api/docs/design-doc.md

 Embedded databases, of with SQLite is the OG, are a good fit for smaller business applications, especially early on in a project.
 SQLite can and is [used in production](https://www.sqlite.org/whentouse.html) and while it's architecture means it will always have scalability limitations, it can handle reasonable scale.
 A client-server database, like PostgreSQL, will be be a better fit suited for uses with high write throughput, high concurrency, very large dataset (SQLite has a size limit of 281TBs).
 SQLite's limitations will be more than sufficient to this application.

+Use SQLite [Write-Ahead Logging](https://www.sqlite.org/wal.html) (WAL) mode as it allows multiple readers to co-exist with a single writer.
+Ordinarily, when one connection is holding the write lock, no other connection can write or read until the lock is released.
+WAL-mode relaxes these restrictions by allowing readers to operate while another connection writes to the database.

 Ingestion and API will use an Object Relational Mapper (ORM), so switching to a different database running on an external server in the future will be straightforward and require minimal code changes.

 ##### Data Model